 If you are using machine translation to translate the email into a different language, then turn this off before copying the key!
 Otherwise it will attempt to translate the key, and change it as a result.

 If you have lost the email and don't have a backup to copy&paste from then see the "I've lost my license key" query above.

 If you really must retype it then check your typing carefully against the key you received.
 When you are checking it pay extra attention to whether the letters are lower-case or upper-case, and extra extra attention to the letters k/K which are easily confused.

 If you get a message box saying "This doesn't look like a Transcribe! license key at all" then this means that the key is not formatted correctly - i.e. it does not consist of four-character groups separated by spaces, or it contains illegal characters.
 It will show the key, up to the bad group - that is, the last group shown is the one with the error, so check and correct it.

 If you still have a problem: if you are really convinced you've entered it correctly and it doesn't work then please proceed as follows : after you have entered the key and pressed "Ok", you get a box titled "License Key Info" which shows the key, and a message saying whether it's valid or not.
-In this box there is also a button "Copy current key and message to clipboard".
+In this box there is also a button "Copy current key and message".
 Press this button, then paste the result into an email for me and I will check it.

 Copying license information by retyping it is difficult, and liable to contain mistakes.

 It's much better to "Copy" it from the email where you have it, and "Paste" it to the place where it has to go.

 To Copy it, first select the text to be copied by dragging the mouse across it, with the mouse button pressed.

 When the text is selected (highlighted) then press ctrl-C (command-C on Mac) to Copy it.
 That means hold down the ctrl (or command) key while you press C.